-The absolute magnitudes in each band were calculated using cubic spline fits (Fig. 1) as is justified by the frequent sampling in all bands.
+The absolute magnitudes in each band were calculated using cubic spline fits as described in Sect.
+2.2.3, which is justified by the frequent sampling in all bands.
 When necessary, as for the SWIFT UV and Spitzer MIR magnitudes, extrapolations were done assuming a constant colour.
 The filter response functions and zeropoints used to represent the different photometric systems are discussed in Appendix A.

-For SN 2011dh we have optical and NIR spectra with good sampling between 3 and 100 days and we have used the spectroscopic method in the U-K region and the photometric method in the UV and MIR regions.
-The pseudo-bolometric UV-MIR (1900-50000 Å) lightcurve of SN 2011dh is shown in Fig. 7 and listed in Table 10 for reference.
-This data together with the photospheric velocity as estimated in Sect.
-2.3.2 provide the observational basis for the hydrodynamical modelling of SN 2011dh presented in B12.
+For SN 2011dh we have optical and NIR spectra with good sampling between 3 and 100 days and we have used the spectroscopic method in the U to K region and the photometric method in the UV and MIR regions.
+The pseudo-bolometric UV to MIR (1900-50000 Å) lightcurve of SN 2011dh is shown in Fig. 8 and listed in Table 10 for reference.
+These data together with the photospheric velocity as estimated in Sect.
+3.4 provide the observational basis for the hydrodynamical modelling of SN 2011dh presented in B12.
 For comparison we also show the pseudobolometric lightcurve calculated using the photometric method only.
 The difference is small but, as expected, increases slowly when the spectrum evolves to become more line dominated.
 The bolometric lightcurve shows the characteristics common to Type I and Type IIb SNe with a rise to peak luminosity followed by a decline phase and a subsequent tail phase with a roughly linear decline rate (Sect.
 5.2).
-The maximum occurs at 20.8 days at a pseudo-bolometric luminosity of $17.15\pm0.06^{+6.78}{-3.78}\times10^{41}$ ergs s-1, where the second error bars give the systematic error arising from the distance and extinction.
+The maximum occurs at 20.9 days at a pseudo-bolometric luminosity of $16.67 \pm 0.05^{+6.59}{-3.67} \times 10^{41}$ ergs s^{-1} , where the second error bars give the systematic error arising from the distance and extinction.
 The tail decline rates are 0.033, 0.021, 0.022 and 0.020 mag day-1 at 40, 60, 80 and 100 days respectively.

-Figure 8 shows the fractional luminosity in the UV (1900-3300 Å), optical (3300-10000 Å), NIR (10000-24000 Å) and MIR (24000-50000 Å) regions respectively.
+Figure 9 shows the fractional luminosity in the UV (1900-3300 Å), optical (3300-10000 Å), NIR (10000-24000 Å) and MIR (24000-50000 Å) regions respectively.
 The optical flux dominates and varies between ~75 and ~60 percent whereas the NIR flux varies between ~15 and ~30 percent.
 The UV flux initially amounts to ~10 percent, decreasing to ~1 percent at the beginning of the tail and onwards.
-The MIR flux initially amounts to ~1 percent, increasing to ~5 percent at the beginning of the tail and onwards.
-The evolution of the fractional luminosities mainly reflects the evolution of the temperature (Fig. 5)
+The MIR flux initially amounts to ~ 1 percent, increasing to ~ 5 percent at the beginning of the tail and onwards.
+The evolution of the fractional luminosities mainly reflects the evolution of the temperature (Fig. 5) although we expect the UV to be quite sensitive to the evolution of the line opacity (Sect.
+3.4).

-Fig. 7.
-Pseudo-bolometric UV-MIR lightcurve for SN 2011dh calculated with the spectroscopic (black dots) and photometric (red dots) method.
-The upper and lower error bars for the systematic error arising from extinction and distance (black dashed lines) is also shown.

 Fig. 8.
+Pseudo-bolometric UV to MIR lightcurve for SN 2011dh calculated with the spectroscopic (black dots) and photometric (red dots) method.
+The upper and lower error bars for the systematic error arising from extinction and distance (black dashed lines) are also shown.

+Fig. 9.
 Fractional UV (black dots), optical (blue dots), NIR (green dots) and MIR (red dots) luminosity for SN 2011dh.
-The fractional Rayleigh-Jeans luminosity redwards of 4.5 $\mu$ m (red dashed line) is also shown for comparison.
+The upper and lower error bars for the systematic error arising from extinction (dashed lines) and the fractional Rayleigh-Jeans luminosity redwards of 4.5 μ m (red solid line) are also shown.